Model theory and metric convergence I: Metastability and dominated convergence: Introduction

 We conclude this introduction by mentioning that Tao has formulated a nonstandard-analysis version of his Metastable Dominated Convergence Theorem in a blog post on \emph{Walsh’s ergodic theorem, metastability, and external Cauchy convergence}~\cite{Tao:Metastability}.
 Tao's insightful post served as philosophical motivation for the model-theoretic perspective adopted in the current manuscript.

 We gratefully acknowledge support for this research from the National Science Foundation through grant DMS-1500615.
 We thank the administration and sponsors of the Banff International Research Station for providing an excellent research environment in June 2016 during the meeting of the focused research group on Topological Methods in Model Theory (16frg676).
-We also thank Xavier Caicedo, Chris Eagle, and Frank Tall for valuable discussions and comments that helped refine some of the ideas and content of this manuscript.
+We thank Xavier Caicedo, Chris Eagle, and Frank Tall for valuable discussions and comments that helped refine some of the ideas and content of this manuscript.
+We also wish to thank Ulrich Kohlenbach for sharing his knowledge of the origins and early literature on metastable convergence.